Vicente Simón

-Vicente Simón Foj (born 1 March 1969), is a Spanish retired footballer who played as a forward.
+Vicente Simón Foj (born 1 March 1969), is a Spanish former footballer who played as a forward.

 Club career

 Born in Segorbe, Simón spent most of his playing career with CD Teruel in the lower divisions of Spanish football.
 Simón turned professional with CD Castellón in 1990, and after a spell on loan at CD Almazora, he played 3 games in the 1990–91 La Liga.